Skip Navigation

 Military Home Buying: What You Need to Know

-Homeownership is always a big step, and military families have additional pros and cons to consider.
+Homeownership is always a big step, and military families have additional factors to consider.

-For active duty military families, the unique demands of being in the service make buying a home challenging.
-Deployments and regular PCSs often make renting seem like the more attractive option.
-However, the advantages of homeownership – such as the possibility of tax benefits, the ability to build equity and monthly rental income if you choose to become a landlord – can outweigh its shortcomings.
-If you’ve decided that home ownership is right for your family, these four tips can guide you toward a satisfying military home buying experience.
+For active-duty military families, the unique demands of being in the service - including frequent PCS moves and deployments - make the decision about whether to buy a home a difficult one.
+For some, though, the advantages of homeownership – potential tax benefits, building equity and monthly rental income for those who choose to become a landlord – can outweigh its drawbacks.
+If you’ve decided to buy a home, whether you’re a millennial first-time home buyer or have previous experience, these four tips can guide you toward a satisfying military home buying experience.

 1. Be prepared to boost your credit score.

 Credit scores of 700 or better receive the most competitive home loan interest rates.
-Therefore, if your credit score is high, you can reasonably expect to get a low interest rate.
-If your credit score is lower than the mid-600s, you will want to consider improving your credit score before applying for a home loan.
+Therefore, if your credit score is high, you can reasonably expect to qualify for a low interest rate.
+If your credit score is lower than the mid-600s, you will want to consider improving it before applying for a home loan.
 A few tried-and-true tactics include paying down your credit card balances, keeping those balances low, and, if you have several credit cards, eliminating the balances on most – but not all – of them.
 For more tips to improve your credit score, read Seven Credit Score Hacks to Increase Your Rating.

 3. Take advantage of VA mortgage loans.

-Created in 1944, the VA Home Loan program has provided military families with the opportunity to secure financing via approved lenders.
+Since the government provides many benefits to military families, it’s natural to wonder, “How does the military help with buying a house?”
+The answer is the VA Home Loan program.
+Created in 1944, the program has provided military families with the opportunity to secure financing via approved lenders.
 VA mortgage loans offer several advantages over conventional home loans:

-• No money down for qualified borrowers.
-This means you can finance 100 percent of your new home.
+• No down payment is required for qualified borrowers.
+This means you can finance 100 percent of your new home, an option that is not available with FHA or conventional loans.

 • No private mortgage insurance (PMI) is required, which will save you money on your monthly payment.